zackw/cxxfmt/README.md

    at that point.
 4. Pre-format conversions (`!r`, `!s`, etc) are not supported.

+Ill-formed format specifications are printed as literal text, but surrounded by VT-220 reverse video escapes.

 All built-in types may be passed as extended arguments to `fmt`, as may `std::string` and any type that exposes any of the following: